fly2plan/fixm-to-acris-converter-lib/README.md

 The library finds the IATA code from ICAO from a mapping property file if the data present in the file.
 Otherwise, it gives an empty value as IATA code.
 Updating the property file will solve this issue.

+This libray  can also publish as the  npm package and use directly in any nodejs project